Compliance

 Initiatives

-In fiscal 2023, the Compliance Committee convened twice, and the Compliance Promotion Committee convened four times.
-Working with the theme of “treating an atmosphere of raising compliance awareness,” this worked toward enhancing the effectiveness of education, training, and preventive measures.
+In fiscal 2024, the Compliance Committee convened twice, and the Compliance Promotion Committee convened four times.
+Working with the theme of “acting with integrity,” efforts were made to enhance the effectiveness of preventive measures with education and training.

 Compliance consultation desks

-Our group has established various consultation desks shown below as the internal reporting and compliance consultation desks for all employees.
-These desks receive reports and requests for consultation regarding legal violations, fraudulent acts, violations of competition law, acts of corruption such as bribery and embezzlement, bullying, harassment, and other issues occurring in the workplace, and work toward the early detection, correction, and prevention of these issues.
-To ensure worry-free use of these consultation desks, we guarantee protection of privacy (including the names of people who seek consultations), ensure that there will be no disadvantage for employees who consult or report, and accept anonymous requests for consultation.
+Our group has established various compliance consultation desks (internal reporting desks) for all employees.
+These desks receive reports and requests for consultation regarding legal violations and misconduct, corruption, bribery, embezzlement and other corrupt practices, and violations of competition law such as bid-rigging and cartels, as well as bullying, harassment, and other issues occurring in the workplace.
+We strive for early detection, correction, and prevention of these issues.
+To ensure worry-free use of these consultation desks, we guarantee protection of privacy, including the names of people who seek consultations, ensure that there will be no disadvantage for employees who consult or report, and accept anonymous requests for consultation.

-We are making efforts to raise awareness of these consultation desks through means including the distribution of stickers with information on the desks' usage and the publication of monthly mini-studies.
+We are making efforts to raise awareness of these consultation desks through means including the distribution of stickers with information on the desks’ usage and the publication of a monthly Compliance Mini Study for learning about compliance through case studies.

 Topics for consultation